Sony HX99 vs NEX-5T

 It is notable that the NEX-5T has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The HX99 does not feature such an accessory-socket.

 The HX99 is a recent model that features in the current product line-up of Sony.
-In contrast, the NEX-5T has been discontinued (but can be found pre-owned on eBay).
+In contrast, the NEX-5T has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the NEX-5T was succeeded by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the HX99 and NEX-5T can be found, respectively, in the Sony HX99 Manual (free pdf) or the online Sony NEX-5T Manual.

 So what is the bottom line?
 Is the Sony HX99 better than the Sony NEX-5T or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.